Esensats/mcsr-calcsens/README.md

 coefficient is the one you set with `waywall.set_sensitivity` when you change the resolution to 16384 pixels tall.

+As a bonus, you will now never need to touch raw input again (yes, even when doing EyeZoom), and you don't have to change your DPI or host DE mouse settings.

 ## Usage

 1. Write down your current `mouseSensitivity` from `options.txt` or `standardsettings.json`.
 Let's say it's `0.5` (displayed as 100% in-game)